-If you are reading this page, there is a good chance that you were injured by a dangerous product.
+If you are reading this page, there is a good chance that you or someone you care about was injured by a defective product.

-We hope that the information provided here will impart you with a basic understanding of the law and how a Westchester product liability lawyer can fight for your rights.
-If you have any questions, please do not hesitate to contact us to speak with a real Westchester product liability lawyer, not an assistant or a paralegal.
+We hope that the information provided here will impart you with a basic understanding of the law and how a Westchester product liability lawyer can hold those responsible for your injuries accountable.
+If you have any questions, please do not hesitate to contact us.
+Every potential client will get the opportunity to speak with a real Westchester product liability lawyer, not just an an assistant or paralegal.

 What is New York Product Liability Law?

 In an ideal world, there would be no product liability lawyers.
-Products would be thoroughly researched and tested, and dangerous items would be stopped before they ever reached the consumer.
+New items would be thoroughly researched and tested, preventing dangerous products from ever reaching the consumer.

 In addition to compensating consumers who have been unjustly injured by dangerous products, product liability law also helps to ensure that manufacturers and distributors of poorly designed and manufactured products are held accountable for their actions.
+Grant & Longworth attorneys get tremendous satisfaction from holding others accountable when they cause injury.
 When a lawsuit is successful, the manufacturer is often forced to redesign the product or remove it from the market, upholding principles of safety and security in consumer expectations.

-Who Can be Sued in a Westchester County Product Liability Lawsuit?
+Who Can a Westchester Product Liability Lawyer Sue in a Defective Product Lawsuit?